brunomaga/brunomaga.github.io/_drafts/2019-12-01-Bayesian-Variational-Inference-GMM.md

 I will try to post about this topic in the near future, but if you're curious you can always check the paper [An Introduction to MCMC for Machine Learning]({{ site.assets }}/Bayesian-Variational-Inference-GMM/andrieu_defreitas_doucet_jordan_intromontecarlomachinelearning.pdf) if you are interested on the theory behind it, or a practical explanation with code in [Thomas Wiecki's post](https://twiecki.io/blog/2015/11/10/mcmc-sampling/).

-The main advantage of MCMC is that it provides an approximation of the *true* posterior.
-On the other hand, it requires a massive computation power for complex with large latent spaces.
-That's where Variational Inference enters the picture: it's faster yet the posterior may not be exact.
+The main advantage of MCMC is that it provides an approximation of the *true* posterior, although there are many disavantadges on handling a exact posterior which doesn't follow a parametric ditribution (such as interpretability in high dimensions).
+Moreover, it requires a massive computation power for complex with large latent spaces.
+That's where Variational Inference enters the picture: it's faster and works well if we know the parametric distribution of the posterior, however being sometimes *over-confident* when posteriors are not be exact.

 ## Variational Inference

 The idea behind Variational Inference (VI) is to propose a family of densities and find a member $q^\star$ of that family which is close to the target posterior $p(z \mid x)$.
 I.e. instead of computing the *real* posterior, we try to find the parameters $z$ of a new distribution $q^\star$ (the approximation to our real posterior) such that: